-This Code, the Zoning District Map, and the Comprehensive Plan may be amended by ordinance duly enacted by the Village Board; provided, however, that no such amendment shall be enacted except in accordance with the procedures set out in this section and state and federal law and regulations.
+This Code, the Zoning District Map, and the Comprehensive Plan may be amended by the Village Board; provided, however, that no such amendment shall be enacted except in accordance with the procedures set out in this section and state and federal law and regulations.

-The amendment process herein established is intended to provide a means for making changes to the text of this Code and , the Zoning District Map, and the Official Map.
-It is not intended to relieve particular hardships nor to confer special privileges or rights to a particular property owner but is intended as a tool to adjust the provisions of this Code, the Zoning District Map, the Official Map, and the Comprehensive Plan in light of changing, newly discovered or newly identified conditions, situations or knowledge.
+The amendment process herein established is intended to provide a means for making changes to the text of this Code and the Zoning District Map.
+It is not intended to relieve particular hardships nor to confer special privileges or rights to a particular property owner but is intended as a tool to adjust the provisions of this Code, the Zoning District Map, and the Comprehensive Plan in light of changing, newly discovered or newly identified conditions, situations or knowledge.